PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 • Ensure that you enter the calculated amount of Married allowance required for the highest earner and the surplus is recorded on the spouse / civil partners record for the relevant year

-More information on marriage and civil partnerships can be found at PAYE103060 and in SPD 4a.
+More information on marriage and civil partnerships can be found at PAYE103060 and in Action guide tax80006.

-If Married Couples Allowances has been allowed in CY and this is also the year of separation or the spouse or civil partner is deceased, you cannot amend CY+1 to withdraw the allowance.
-The process at Annual Coding will check the marriage status and will remove the Married Couple’s Allowance where no marriage exists for CY+1.
+Note: If Married Couple’s allowance has been allowed in CY and this is also the year of separation or the spouse or civil partner is deceased, you cannot amend CY+1 to withdraw the allowance.
+The process at Annual Coding will check the marriage status and will remove the Married Couple’s allowance where no marriage exists for CY+1.

 Records set up from forms P14

-For some occupational pensions, the first year in which a P14 has been received is 2008-09 but the start date may be earlier than CY-1.
+For some occupational pensions, the first year in which a P14 has been received is 2008 to 2009 but the start date may be earlier than CY-1.
 These cases would not have had a COP record set up previously and therefore the forms P14 have correctly set up the records on the PAYE Service.

-If the individual or agent makes a valid claim for married allowance, you should update the ‘Individual’ screen following the guidance in SPD 4a.
+If the individual or agent makes a valid claim for married allowance, you should update the ‘Individual’ screen following the guidance in Action guide tax80006.

 IABD should then be updated with the married allowance figure starting from the earliest tax year a P14 has been received.
 This will ensure that the EOY reconciliations will correctly include the married allowance in the calculation.